zineland/zine/README.md

 ```
 $ tree your-zine-site
 your-zine-site
-├── content             # The content directory your seasons located
+├── content             # The content directory your issues located
-│   └── season-1        # The first season directory
+│   └── issue-1         # The first issue directory
-│       ├── 1-first.md  # The first markdown article in this season
+│       ├── 1-first.md  # The first markdown article in this issue
-│       └── zine.toml   # The season Zine config file
+│       └── zine.toml   # The issue Zine config file
 └── zine.toml           # The root Zine config file of this project

 2 directories, 3 files